rtm516/GeyserMC-wiki/Fixing-"Unable-to-Connect-to-World".md

 4. Select "minecraftPocketEdition" in the dropdown list and enter the target UDP ports.
 5. Save and wait a few seconds for the changes to come into effect.

+### Issues with OVH or a subsidiary

+If you're running into issues with some Bedrock players being unable to connect on OVH, navigate through the following settings:

+- Navigate to `Network interfaces`
+- Click on the `...` button on the table for your IP -> then ... and Configure the GAME firewall -> Add rule -> Other protocol
+- Add your Geyser port into 'outgoing port'

 ## Changing the `bedrock` `address` in the Geyser config.

 Except for a few specific hosting providers, you generally do not need to change this part of the Geyser config.
 However, in rare instances, it does fix issues